 Director Tod Browning made some of early cinema's spookiest movies, including the classic 1931 version of "Dracula."
 On the day he was born, we take a look at the filmmaker's life and work.

-Born Charles Albert Browning, Jr. to a well-to-do family in Louisville, Ky. in 1880, Browning was a natural showman, often putting on plays in his backyard as a young boy.
-For his one-penny shows, The Louisville Herald-Post even called the young Browning "a Barnum in the making."
-At age sixteen, Browning followed his dramatic impulses by doing something most kids only dream about – he ran away and joined the circus.
+Born Charles Albert Browning, Jr. to a well-to-do family in Louisville, Kentucky, July 12, 1880, Tod Browning was a natural showman, often putting on plays in his backyard as a young boy.
+For his one-penny shows, the Louisville Herald-Post even called the young Browning "a Barnum in the making."
+At 16 Browning followed his dramatic impulses by doing something most kids only dream about – he ran away and joined the circus.

 But the straight job didn't last long.
 Soon he was back on the road performing vaudeville.
 One production took him to New York City where he met D.W.
 Griffith, who at the time was filming single-reel comedies to be shown in nickelodeons.
 Browning started working for Griffith as an extra and would appear in more than 50 pictures.
 When Griffith split from Biograph to start his own company in California, Browning followed, learning everything he could from the most respected director of the time.